-From the cobbled streets and medieval walls of York to the wide sandy beaches of the coast; from the historic monuments that dot the landscape to the cosy pubs and restaurants – there is, quite literally, something for everyone.
+FROM the cobbled streets and medieval walls of York to the wide sandy beaches of the coast; from the historic monuments that dot the landscape to the cosy pubs and restaurants – there is, quite literally, something for everyone in North Yorkshire.

-Here, as the Tour clock ticks down, we look at 50 places to visit and things to do across Britain’s biggest county.
+Here, on Yorkshire Day, we look at 50 places to visit and things to do across Britain’s biggest county.
 Some big, some small but all with a character of their own.

 And remember - this is only the tip of the iceberg.
 There is always something different to discover.

 Loading article content

 Nestling in the area of outstanding natural beauty that is the Hambleton Hills, Castle Howard found worldwide fame as the main location for the hit TV and film versions of Evelyn Waugh’s classic Brideshead Revisited.

 Built between 1699 and 1712 for the third Earl of Carlisle, to a design by Sir John Vanbrugh, the spectacular stately home sits in 1,000 acres of grounds and gardens.